 Keep in mind that anytime you shorten the rail of a garage door opener, you are limiting how far it will open your garage door.
 This usually means the door will not fully open and the bottom section will hang below the header.
 Many people are okay with this if they have a small car and don’t need the door to open all the way.
 They are just happy to have an automatic garage door opener.

 How Much to Install a Wall Mount Garage Door Opener?

 A wall mount garage door opener such as the LiftMaster 8500 will cost $200-$300 in labor for installation.
-The installation of this opener is a lot more involved due to the cable tension monitor system and electronic dead bolt that needs to be installed.
+The installation of this opener is a lot more involved due to the cable tension monitor system and electronic deadbolt that needs to be installed.
 Standard installation for a wall mount garage door opener takes around 3 hours.

 One thing to keep in mind is you will need a power outlet by the garage door vertical tracks since this opener mounts on the end of the torsion shaft that runs above the garage door.
-The wall button and safety sensor wires should be ran in wall to this same location.
+The wall button and safety sensor wires should be run in the wall to this same location.
 It is not absolutely necessary, but it will provide a much cleaner look if they are.

 Do Not Open the Garage Door Opener Box

 When calling around to get quotes for opener Installation, many garage door companies will ask if the box has been opened.
 Do not open the box if you want a professional company to install the garage door opener you purchased.
 The reason for this is so they can assure all parts needed will be there for the installation.

 There have been many instances where an installer is half way through assembling a garage door opener to find out a part is missing.
 The installation can’t be completed if a part is missing and a second appointment will have to be scheduled.
 Keeping the box sealed will prevent any wasted time and additional service call charges.